karllasnascimento/karllasnascimento/README.md

 ## Hello, I am Karlla!✨

-Platform engineer at Creditas, I work and study automation and infrastructure as code (IaC), AWS, Kubernetes, and Docker, with Go and Python languages.
+Senior SRE at Zup, I work and study automation and infrastructure as code (IaC), AWS, Kubernetes, and Docker, with Go and Python languages.
 Join me on this journey towards more efficient and resilient systems.

 ![aws-certified-cloud-practitioner](https://github.com/karllasnascimento/karllasnascimento/blob/main/aws-certified-cloud-practitioner.png)